Cayetana Fitz-James Stuart, 18th Duchess of Alba: Marriages

-Widowed in 1972, the Duchess remarried first on 16 March 1978 Jesús Aguirre y Ortiz de Zárate (1934–2001), a Doctor of Theology and a former Jesuit priest.
+Widowed in 1972, the Duchess remarried first on 16 March 1978 Jesús Aguirre y Ortiz de Zárate (1934–2001), a Doctor of Theology and a former priest.
 The wedding caused shock; Aguirre was illegitimate, which carried a stigma among the wealthy and devout in 1970s Spain.
 Eight years younger than the Duchess, he maintained a good relationship with her children.
 During their marriage he administered, with his stepson Carlos, the Alba estates.
 Aguirre died in 2001.

 The re-widowed Duchess expressed her wish to marry Alfonso Díez Carabantes in the 2000s, a civil servant who separately had a public relations business, 24 years her junior.
 It was reported objections came from her children and from King Juan Carlos.
 The House of Alba in 2008 issued a statement saying that the relationship "was based on a long friendship and there are no plans to marry".
 The duchess decided to proceed and gave her children their inheritance which included majestic palaces in Spain, paintings by old and modern masters (from Fra Angelico, Titian and Goya to Renoir and Marc Chagall), a first-edition copy of Cervantes's Don Quixote, letters written by Christopher Columbus, and substantial land; her wealth was estimated at between €600 million and €3.5 billion.
 Díez formally renounced any claim to her wealth.
 They married on 5 October 2011 at the Palacio de las Dueñas in Seville, where the Duchess, whose passions included flamenco, performed a short dance for the spectators.